Timeline Guide

 Materially.
 Freeholders may refuse to issue documentation while arrears are outstanding.
 Buyers can withdraw because arrears signal financial distress and could in extreme cases trigger forfeiture proceedings.
 Always settle outstanding charges before marketing and obtain a written zero-balance statement from the managing agent to include in the pack.

 Considerably.
 Above 90 years remaining, lease length has minimal effect.
 Between 80 and 90 years, mortgage buyers may need extra checks.
 Below 80 years, marriage value applies and the buyer's lender may require extension before completion.
-Below 70 years, the mainstream lender market closes and the realistic buyer pool is cash buyers and specialist lenders.
-Lease extension takes 3 to 6 months and is best started early if needed.
+Below 70 years, almost all mainstream lenders pull out and the realistic buyer pool is cash buyers and specialist lenders.
+A statutory lease extension typically takes 4 to 9 months when uncontested, longer if the premium goes to tribunal; an informal extension agreed directly with the freeholder can be faster but offers fewer statutory protections.
+The Leasehold and Freehold Reform Act 2024 will eventually abolish marriage value and standardise the valuation method, but those provisions are not yet in force.

 Often yes.
 Auction buyers and direct cash buyers are mostly experienced investors who tolerate leasehold complications that retail buyers find off-putting.
-Auction completes within 28 days of the hammer falling; direct cash buyers typically complete in 3 to 6 weeks.
+A traditional unconditional auction completes within 28 days of the hammer falling; direct cash buyers typically complete in 3 to 6 weeks.
 Both routes price below open-market value, but for a stalled sale the net outcome is often better than continuing to wait.
 Worth getting a free indication from each before deciding.